viafintech/tidus/readme.md

 - `:null`
     - Replaces any value with `NULL`
 - `:overlay`
-    - Adds an `XXXXXXXXXXX` overlay to part of the string.
+    - Adds an overlay to part of the string.
     - Options:
         - `:start`  Defines the starting point in the value string. (required)
+        - `:length` Defines the length of the overlay.
+        - `:char`   Defines the character which should be used as an overlay.
+Default is 'X'.
 - `:static`
     - Similar to the `:null` strategy, this strategy allows defining a specific value with which to replace the column value.
     - Options: